bens4lsu/theskinny-publish/Content/blog2/hot.md

 tags: my-stories
 id: 384
 ---
-It would be easy for me to write a blog that would be enjoyed by a particular demographic of loser:  say, a divorcee, whose kids are teenagers that don't like her very much, and whose ideal (and typical) Friday night includes taking a long bath, polishing off a pint of ice cream while watching <i>Beaches</i>, and crying herself gently to sleep.
+It would be easy for me to write a blog that would be enjoyed by a particular demographic of loser:  say, a divorcee, whose kids are teenagers that don't like her very much, and whose ideal (and typical) Friday night includes taking a long bath, polishing off a pint of ice cream while watching *Beaches*, and crying herself gently to sleep.

 For that sort of reader, I could post a cute picture of a dog, cat, or kid every day, and include cute little stories.
 Watch; I'll illustrate....